KohlbacherLab/homepage/README.md

 These recipes do not include concepts which are already covered in the [vitepress](https://vitepress.dev/) documentation.

 ### Person
-To create a new person, navigate to the `src/.vitepress/data/persons` folder using the console or the IDE.
+To create a new person, navigate to the `src/.vitepress/data/persons` folder using the console or the IDE (e.g. WebStorm or VSCode).
-A file with the following schema should be created there: `<lastname>-<firstname>.mjs`.
+A file with the following pattern should be created there: `<lastname>-<firstname>.mjs`.

 The content can be created in the same way as the existing persons.